VSRonin/QtModelUtilities/README.markdown

 ### Installation

 #### Official Binary Release
-If your system is compatible with one of the 5 main platforms you can download the pre-compiled dinamically linked library from [the releases page](https://github.com/VSRonin/QtModelUtilities/releases).
+If your system is compatible with one of the main platforms you can download the pre-compiled dinamically linked library from [the releases page](https://github.com/VSRonin/QtModelUtilities/releases).

 #### Build from Source
 This library uses [CMake](https://cmake.org/) as build system and allows usage both using static and dynamic linking.
 See [INSTALL](https://vsronin.github.io/QtModelUtilities/md__i_n_s_t_a_l_l.html) for detailed build instructions.

-#### Use the source directly
-If you use `qmake` (Qt Creator), you can include the entire source of the library directly in your code by adding `include(path/to/source/modelutilities.pri)` in your `.pro` file.

 ### Platforms